 PTY’s Mentorship Immersion program during the academic year is a rigorous program that requires a substantial and sustained time commitment of approximately six months with an independent project component.
 Because of this, admission to the program is selective based on eligibility, with our most popular mentorships involving a competitive selection process.
 In order to determine if the PTY’s mentorship program is a good fit, all students are required to submit an application to the specific mentorship experience(s) they are interested in applying.
 The review process for selecting students for the program involves a thorough review of a student’s qualifying test scores, transcript, resume, and thoughtful essay response.

 The following are components of the application that are reviewed together to determine fit and placement.
 We will consider all components of the application when making a determination about admission into the program.

 Please note, students are asked to apply for specific mentorship experience(s) rather than the mentorship program overall.
 You may rank order the mentorship experiences of most interest to you when you apply.
 You do not have to rank all experiences, only those you are interested in.
 If PTY receives more applications from eligible students than we have spaces available in a particular mentorship, placement will become a competitive selection process for that mentorship.
 In this instance, PTY will employ a holistic, context-aware review process to determine which students will be placed in the experience.
-Therefore, PTY recommends that students are thoughtful with their resume and essay submission regardless of the mentorship that they are applying to.
+Therefore, PTY recommends that students are thoughtful with their resume and essay submission regardless of the mentorship for which they are applying.